Adjustment of Status in Houston Immigration Court

 We understand how deeply important it is to you and your family to succeed in such a matter.
 Our firm is dedicated to helping protect you and your future in regards to U.S. immigration.

-The Different Ways to Adjust Status in Texas
+The Adjustment of Status Process in Texas

 The family-based adjustment of status is done through the USCIS for the majority of individuals.
 In these cases, the person has not had any contact with Immigration and Customs Enforcement (ICE) officers.
 These are immigrants who affirmatively file the application through USCIS which adjudicates the matter.